infor-design/enterprise/specs/FORMBUTTON.md

   -Tertiary buttons are used for destructive actions as well as actions that you do not want to call out visually.

+Can be an icon only, text or text and icon button...

 ![image here](http://git.infor.com/projects/SOHO/repos/controls/browse/specs/images/menubutton-darkui.png?at=ad9c7ab8492e24e1ff4d3c98908e7a8a14eef8f3&raw)

+Live Example - In all Themes

 ## Usage Guidlines